Skip to main content

 To get an API Key, you'll have to create one.
 Read our docs on creating an API Key here.

-Creating an 11ty project
+Creating the 11ty project

 Follow Along

 Follow along with this guide by checking out our starter project repo.
-Our starters let you instantly deploy a pre-configured TakeShape project.
+Our starters let you instantly deploy a pre-configured project.

 Otherwise, you can use one of 11ty's starter projects.